handshake-org/libhns/SECURITY.md

 announcement.

-- The person discovering the issue, the reporter, reports the vulnerability privately to `c-ares-security@haxx.se`.
+- The person discovering the issue, the reporter, reports the vulnerability privately to `hns-security@haxx.se`.
 That's an email alias that reaches a handful of selected and trusted people.

-- Messages that do not relate to the reporting or managing of an undisclosed security vulnerability in c-ares are ignored and no further action is required.
+- Messages that do not relate to the reporting or managing of an undisclosed security vulnerability in hns are ignored and no further action is required.

 - A person in the security team sends an e-mail to the original reporter to